EugZol/datacaster/README.md

 if b) fails, `ErrorResult(key1 => [errors...], key2 => [errors...])` is returned.
 Each key of wrapped "error hash" corresponds to the key of validated hash, and each value of "error hash" contains array of errors, returned by the corresponding validator.
 If b) fulfilled, then and only then validated hash is checked for extra keys.
 If they are found, `ErrorResult(extra_key_1 => ["must be absent"], ...)` is returned.

-Technically, last part is implemented with special singleton validator, called `#<Datacaster::Terminator>`, which is automatically added to the validation chain (with the use of `&` operator) by `Datacaster.schema` method.
+Technically, last part is implemented with special singleton validator, called `#<Datacaster::Terminator::Raising>`, which is automatically added to the validation chain (with the use of `&` operator) by `Datacaster.schema` method.
 Don't be scared if you see it in the output of `#inspect` method of your validators (e.g. in `irb`).

 #### Absent is not nil